 God uses slow, plodding, dull, thick, mechanical, analytical, weak faith skeptics like Philip.
 And God uses great faith, clear understanding, meditative souls like Nathanael.
 You know what He does?
 He takes the raw material and He transforms it into what He can use.

-Lord, again we thank You for the fact that this is such a heartening word to us.
-That You can use us in spite of ourselves.
-Not as we are, so much, but as You will make us and mold us and shape us.
-May we be willing to start out as learners, mathētēs, disciples, to become apostles, trained to be sent for Your glory in Christ’s name.
-Amen.
+Lord, again we thank You for the fact that this is such a heartening word to us, that You can use us in spite of ourselves.
+Not as we are, so much, but as You will make us, and mold us, and shape us.
+May we be willing to start out as learners, mathētēs, disciples, to become apostles, trained to be sent for Your glory.
+In Christ’s name, amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).